Matt Ryan (American football): 2010

-2011 season
+2011

 In the 2011 season, Ryan led the Falcons to a 10–6 record, passing for 4,177 yards, 29 touchdowns, and 12 interceptions.

 In the season opener against the Chicago Bears, Ryan was 31-of-47 for 319 yards and an interception in the 30–12 loss.
 However, in the next game, the Falcons bounced back with a 35–31 victory over the Philadelphia Eagles.
 Ryan was 17-of-28 for 195 yards with four touchdowns and two interceptions.
-In Weeks 10 and 11, he recorded consecutive games with at least 300 passing yards in games against the New Orleans Saints and the Tennessee Titans.
+In Weeks 10 and 11, he recorded consecutive games with at least 300 passing yards in games against the New Orleans Saints and Tennessee Titans.
 In Week 14, against the Carolina Panthers, he was 22-of-38 for 320 yards and four touchdowns in the 31–23 victory to his second career NFC Offensive Player of the Week honor.
 Ryan finished the 2011 season with 4,177 passing yards, 29 passing touchdowns, and 12 interceptions.

 The Falcons' regular-season mark of 10–6 qualified them for the playoffs.
-However, they were defeated by the eventual Super Bowl XLVI champion New York Giants in the Wild Card Round by a score of 24–2.
+However, they were defeated by the eventual Super Bowl XLVI champion New York Giants in the Wild Card Round by a score of 24–2, marking the fewest points in a postseason game in Falcons' history.
 In the loss, Ryan was 24-of-41 passing for 199 yards.